IBS-C vs Motility Disorders: When Fiber Makes You Worse

 • Academic medical centers often have motility clinics

-• Request specific tests (transit study, manometry) rather than just "more tests"
+• Request specific tests (transit study, manometry) instead of just "more tests"

 Step 4: Match treatment to diagnosis

 1. "I've tried fiber and standard treatments without improvement.
-Could this be a motility disorder rather than IBS?"
+Could this be a motility disorder instead of IBS?"

 2. "What tests can we do to check my colon's motility, not just rule out other diseases?"